-Make a financial donation to The Lake Street Council (geographic equivalent of the SW Business Association that City Church is a member of) to invest in the rebuilding of damaged businesses or The One Fund, established to support Black-led churches and ministries in the Twin Cities.
+Make a financial donation to The One Fund, established to support Black-led churches and ministries in the Twin Cities.

 Take stock of what and who you support with your economic resources.
 Are you able to pay a bit more than cheapest internet pricing to support a local business owner in their efforts to rebuild their livelihood?
 Could you choose a business in an economically disadvantaged part of the city for your purchase instead?